forcedotcom/sfdx-scanner/messages/config-command.md

 # flags.output-file.summary

-Output file that contains the final config.
-Will always be formatted as YAML.
+Output file to write the configuration state to.
+The file will be written in YAML format.

 # flags.output-file.description